top of page

 Prof. Noam Shoval is an expert in urban geography and planning, urban tourism and the development and implementation of advanced tracking technologies useful in urban studies, tourism and medicine.

 He is a professor at the Department of Geography and the Leon Safdie Chair in Urban Studies.
-And currently he is the Director of the Institute of Urban and Regional Studies and the Director of the Center for Urban Innovation at The Hebrew University of Jerusalem.
+Currently he is the Director of the Institute of Urban and Regional Studies and the Director of the Center for Urban Innovation at The Hebrew University of Jerusalem.
 Professor Noam Shoval is an expert in urban geography and planning, urban tourism and the development and implementation of advanced tracking technologies useful in urban studies, tourism and medicine.

 Recent Research Projects